Deep Distance Sensitivity Oracles: Introduction

 \subsection{Contributions}

 We have tested our method on a variety of real-world networks and achieved state-of-the-art performance on all of them, our accuracy even outperforms models for shortest paths without node failures.
-Our contributions mainly lie in three aspects: \begin{itemize} \item We prove that one can use deep learning to find pivot nodes in distance sensitivity oracles.
-In fact, to the best of our knowledge, we are the first to use deep learning to build a distance sensitivity oracle. \item In our theoretical analysis we first present a simple proof for the existence of an underlying combinatorial structure for replacement paths, and later we utilize it to implement the first distance sensitivity oracle using deep learning. \item We empirically evaluate our method and compare it with related works to demonstrate near-exact accuracy across a diverse range of real-world networks. \end{itemize}
+Our contributions mainly lie in three aspects: \begin{itemize} \item In our theoretical analysis, we first present a simple proof for the existence of an underlying combinatorial structure for replacement paths: specifically, the existence of pivot nodes. \item We observe that one can use deep learning to find pivot nodes in distance sensitivity oracles.
+In fact, to the best of our knowledge, we are the first to use deep learning to build a distance sensitivity oracle. \item We empirically evaluate our method and compare it with related works to demonstrate near-exact accuracy across a diverse range of real-world networks.